 Now we’ll be the first to admit that during our online searches, we did see a lot of positions that require some certification courses and several that did require several years of previous experience.
 But when it comes to being a good dog trainer, the “proof is in the pudding”.
 Some people have it and some people don’t.

 So, if you know you have a way with animals, and you know you’d be great at it, make it happen!
 Who knows, maybe you could be the next Dog Whisperer!
-Apply to work with dozens of different companies, leave fliers out all over the neighborhood and simply will yourself into this industry!
+And people are always looking for a good companion animal.
+The key is to apply to work with dozens of different companies, leave fliers out all over the neighborhood and simply will yourself into this industry!

 OK, so maybe this one isn’t the greatest, because after all, it’s just retail, but without mentioning any major pet supply retailers by name, this author can say that the one he visits on a regular basis has had the same 4 employees working there for over the past 5 years.